frafdez/chatterkb-www/_workflow_library/youtube-video-analysis-workflow.markdown

       body: |
         If you want to extract meaningful insights from any YouTube video (and quickly repurpose them for your audience), here’s a step-by-step workflow you can run directly in ChatterKB.

-        **Important:** Before running this workflow, make sure to enable the **YouTube Transcript** tool in your knowledge base settings.
+        **Important:** Before running this workflow, make sure to enable the **YouTube Transcript** tool in your knowledge base settings **Note:** You may need a URL proxy.
+You can provide one in the KB's advanced settings tab.
     media:
       position: bottom
       class: col-lg-7
       title: Workflow Steps
       code: |
-        YouTube Video Analysis Workflow
+        Summarize YouTube Videos from Transcript

         Overview:
         This workflow guides users through comprehensive analysis of YouTube videos by extracting and processing the transcript.
 Follow each step **exactly** as described.
 Map Steps to the Step Numbers and Titles provided below.